 I have always been intrigued by all things detective-related ever since I was 12.
 Fascinated by the science behind how police catch criminals, I would spend my free time listening to podcasts and watching YouTube videos on true crime.
 From the meticulous manner with which a strand of hair collected or tire marks photographed, I would be blown away by how DNA identification and car ownership make for a winning combo.
 Be it in the front line or back office, a worm's eye or eagle’s eye view – the dynamicity that the work demands excite me.
 As I did in-depth research for its feasibility as a career choice back in middle school, I knew I wanted to pursue forensics.

-As a forensic scientist, I would like to specialize in forensic biology.
+As an aspiring forensic scientist, I would like to specialize in forensic biology.
 Biology is one of the subjects I have always enjoyed learning.
 From organ systems to diversity, I am especially intrigued by the organic nature of the domain.
 I remembered staying late after class one semester just to learn more about lymph nodes, a powerhouse of interconnected units that were not part of the syllabus at that time.

 At the University of Wisconsin-Madison, I would have the chance to attend courses such as ANAT&PHY 337 — Human Anatomy and GENETICS 467 — General Genetics 1 to lay the theoretical foundation critical to my field of interest.
 With these on hand, I hope to develop my research skills and, perhaps, new and more effective criminal investigation techniques involving DNA.
 On the flip side, I would like to attend hands-on courses such as ANAT&PHY 338 — Human Anatomy Laboratory and GENETICS 545 — Genetics Laboratory to further hone my practical skillset in analyzing DNA components as well as taking an in depth look at the structure of the human body.